verifai/multiLLM/README.md

 results = mLLLM.run(prompt, action_chain, rank_object)
 ```
 In the above code we are doing very similar actions as those seen above.
 The methodoly is the same.
 In this case we only have a single object, so instead of creating a `rank_chain` we simply pass in our single instantiated object.

+## Contribution

+You can contribute by extending the models located in [models](models).
+See the [BaseLLM](#baselmm) section for more information on the necessary mechanisms for extending the BaseLLM class.